Paper contracts in general are authenticated by our handwritten signature, where digital documents can be authenticated by our electronic signature.

 Qualified electronic signatures are attached to the entire digital document and form an integral part of the signed PDF file.

 Electronic signatures and certificates are automatically verified by any secure PDF reader application, such as Adobe Acrobat Reader.
 If someone tries to modify a document that has already been electronically signed, the PDF reader will immediately indicate that the file has been modified after it has been signed.

 An illustration of the e-signature (called placeholder) appears at the bottom of the last page of the signed document.
-The Evrotrust mobile application automatically places the signature placeholders next to each other on the last page of the document, neither the users, nor the Platform have influence on the location of the placeholder.
+The Evrotrust mobile application automatically places the signature placeholders next to each other on the last page of the document, neither the users nor the Platform has an influence on the location of the placeholder.